 An important note: because I am breastfeeding as well as pumping frequently, I’m careful to eat enough to not only cover calories burned from milk production but also from working out.

 If you are nursing, ensure that you are eating enough for your activity levels (including breastfeeding), or else your milk supply could take a critical hit.
-I’ve found that high protein snacks (I keep these bars on-hand at all times) and lots of water are essential!
+I’ve found that high-protein snacks and lots of water are essential for keeping my supply at its typical levels.

 A deeper look at the Every Mother workout program